Descent (horse): Retirement and death

 Descent was retired to the National Western Stock Show and Rodeo in Denver, Colorado, in 1975.
 Then he lived in contentment at the ProRodeo Hall of Fame until he died in 1983, at Larry Mahan's Ranch.
 Three-time world champion Bill Smith of Thermopolis, Wyoming, who owned Descent for a time, paid a tribute to him.
 He had nine opportunities to ride Descent.
 Descent bucked him off five times.
 Smith got a qualified ride from him four times.
-"He’s the greatest horse who ever lived-bar none", Bill says, "right up there with Secretariat".
+"He's the greatest horse who ever lived-bar none", Bill says, "right up there with Secretariat".
 Smith has a Quarter Horse Ranch which sells trained geldings.

 Legacy

-"The rankest Descent ever bucked with me, I rode him, and I don’t know how I did", Bill says.
+"The rankest Descent ever bucked with me, I rode him, and I don't know how I did", Bill says.
 "But it was, by far, the best bronc ride I ever made on the best horse I ever rode.
 He nearly bucked me off every jump, and I can remember every jump.
-I’d give my life to be able to do it one more time-even if he threw me the first jump.
+I'd give my life to be able to do it one more time-even if he threw me the first jump.
 Descent was one of the horses that really makes life worthwhile."

 "When they retired Descent at Denver (National Western Stock Show and Rodeo)", Bill continues, "I stood there with tears running down my face.
-When he walked into the arena, I just couldn’t hold them back".
+When he walked into the arena, I just couldn't hold them back".

 In 1979, the two met again as retirees.
 It was at the ProRodeo Hall of Fame in Colorado Springs, Colorado.
-The horse was on exihibit to the public.
+The horse was on exhibit to the public.
 Descent was known for rebuffing adult visitors, but if there was a child, he might come near the fence.When personnel had revealed that to Bill and his wife Carole, Bill commented, to their amusement, that even though Descent had bucked him off numerous times, the old horse would still come near him."

-"It would seem a lie if Carole hadn’t taken that picture", Bill says.
+"It would seem a lie if Carole hadn't taken that picture", Bill says.
 "That old horse walked right over and stood there while I scratched him, just like I would one of my riding horses.
-He was not gentle, and he didn’t just come up to me-he stayed there.
+He was not gentle, and he didn't just come up to me-he stayed there.
 That would be just another big, windy story without that picture".